 The General Meeting consists of all full members.
 The membership meets in a regular Annual General Meeting (AGM) once a year.
 The General Meeting deliberates and takes decisions when at least 35% of full members attend.
 Your commitment as a member is of vital importance to the school community.
 We invite and encourage all members to vote for the Board of Trustees and/or Constitution amendments.
 Each Association member has one vote.
 This vote is counted to determine the 35% quorum.

-A copy of the Rabat American School Policy Manual is located in the Learning Commons.
+A hard copy of the Rabat American School Policy Manual is located in the Learning Commons and is available as an e-document in schoology.